 Laboratory: Experiments are designed to illustrate the lecture material and to develop skill in using basic laboratory equipment.
+Hours: 98 hrs (4-3) Credits: 4 kinetics and nuclear chemistry.

-CHEM 203 • General Chemistry II

-Prerequisite: CHEM 201
+CHEM 203 • General Chemistry II Prerequisite: CHEM 201

 This course features both lecture and laboratory work for instruction.
-Lecture: An extension of CHEM 201 with an emphasis on: gas phase, acid-base and solubility equilibria; thermodynamics; oxidation-reduction concepts and electrochemistry; chemical kinetics and nuclear chemistry.
+Lecture: An extension of CHEM 201 with an emphasis on: gas phase, acid-base and solubility equilibria; thermodynamics; oxidation-reduction concepts and electrochemistry; chemical

 Laboratory: Experiments are designed to highlight the lecture material and to develop skill in using the necessary laboratory equipment.
+Hours: 98 hrs (4-3)